The References tab

 Collection title

-The title of the collection in which the composition is to be included.
+(Required) The title of the collection in which the composition is to be included.
 This field is a drop-down menu from which you can select the name of any public collection, or any private collection which you own.
-Required.

 Volume

 This field is a drop-down menu which allows you to select the relevant volume from the collection, for collections which are organised into volumes.
+Volumes must have already been created in the collection before they can be selected here.

 Sequence